-We are grateful to Milan Stojanovic for his advice and encouragement.
+We are grateful to Milan Stojanovic for his advice and encouragement, and to the anonymous reviewers for their extensive comments.
 This material is based upon work supported by the National Science Foundation (grants CCR-0219587, CCR-0085792, EIA-0218262, EIA-0238027, and EIA-0324845), Sandia National Laboratories, Microsoft Research, and Hewlett-Packard (gift 88425.1).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.